Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 ## Investigation:

-Regardless, by using quirks.8o, we were able to observe that the rotation quirk is present in Chip48.
-If we investigate the source code for it, we can see the following:
+Regardless, by using quirks.8o, we were able to observe that the rotation quirk is present in Chip48, SC10 and SCHIP.
+If we investigate the source code for c48, we can see the following:

 ```
 i8xy6:		; VX := VX >> 1; carry in VF